Sofianopoulou/energy-prices-dashboard/README.md

 This project is a web-based dashboard that displays energy price data in a structured format.
 It consists of:
 - A **table** that presents timeseries data.
 - A **line chart** for visualizing trends in energy prices over time.
+- A date range picker that allows users to filter the data in the table and the chart based on a selected start and end date.
+- Checkboxes for each timeseries, enabling users to show or hide specific timeseries in both the table and the chart.

 ## 🚀 Features
 ### 1️⃣ Data Representation